pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 #### ii) useMemo for expensive calculations

-- One of the main use cases for useMemo is to <strong><u>avoid expensive calculations on every re-render.</strong></u>
+- One of the main use cases for useMemo is to <strong><ins>avoid expensive calculations on every re-render.</strong></ins>

 - But useMemo (consumes a bit of memory and makes initial render slightly slower), so it should not be used for every calculation.

 - In React, mounting and updating components will be the most expensive calculations

-- Typical use case for useMemo would be to <u>memoize React elements</u>. <strong><u>Usually parts of an existing render tree or results of generated render tree, like map function that returns new elements</strong></U>.
+- Typical use case for useMemo would be to <ins>memoize React elements</ins>. <strong><ins>Usually parts of an existing render tree or results of generated render tree, like map function that returns new elements</strong></ins>.

 <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/0*mOw-pFnAJUxzVs8g.png">